szabgab/perlmaven.com/sites/en/pages/always-use-warnings.md

 Accessing account information...
 ```

-If we make our warnings into <b>fatal errors</b> by adding the following line
+If we make our warnings into **fatal errors** by adding the following line

 ```perl
 use warnings FATAL => 'all';